Jesus redeems manager’s self-identity

 “He forgives all my sins and heals all my diseases.
 He redeems me from death and crowns me with love and tender mercies.
 He fills my life with good things.
 My youth is renewed like the eagle’s!”
 Psalm 103:3-5

-During the cleansing prayer, God affirmed me through two visions.
+During the renewal prayer, God affirmed me through two visions.

 One was a picture of me leading a large group of men to battle, with Jesus standing in front of me.
 Another was a silver star medal, which is a recognition awarded by the US Army Force for valor.